therewasaguy/p5-music-viz/README.md

-p5-music-viz
+Visualizing Music with p5.js
 ============
 Welcome!
-Here are some resources to visualize sound with p5.js and p5.sound
+Here are some resources to visualize sound data with p5.js and p5.sound.js

 Libraries:
 =============================